luxdvie/WS2812Controller/README.md

 # WS2812 LED Strip Animations

-A basic app to control WS2812 LED strips with a raspberry pi.
+A **very** basic app to control WS2812 LED strips with a raspberry pi.

 This consists of a Node app which serves a simple HTML page to manage the strip and includes libraries to control the strip.

+You can use it for Neopixel christmas lights, or other simply DIY applications.

 # Current Animations